Living in India

 We asked people how much they someone comfortably live on in India, they wrote:

 "The cost of living in India varies depending on the city and lifestyle.
 Housing costs in India tend to be lower than in other parts of the world and basic amenities like food, transportation, and utilities are generally affordable.
 However, luxury items like cars, international travel, and designer goods tend to be expensive.
-Overall, India is known for being a relatively affordable country to live in," commented one expat who made the move to India.
+Overall, India is known for being a relatively affordable country to live in," wrote one member in India.

 "The cost of living in India varies greatly depending on where one is located.
 Generally, cities such as Delhi, Mumbai, Bangalore, and Chennai have higher costs of living than areas in rural India.
 Rental prices for nice 1-bedroom apartments in India range between $250 - $600 USD per month, while 2-bedroom rentals can range between $400 - $800 USD per month.
-Eating at a moderately priced restaurant in India can cost anywhere between $8-$15 USD per person," commented one expat who moved to India.
+Eating at a moderately priced restaurant in India can cost anywhere between $8-$15 USD per person," said one expat.

 What type of recreational facilities are in India?